• HOME

 What are webhooks?
+How to automate workflows using them?

-• Last Updated : September 30, 2024
+• Last Updated : October 10, 2025

-• 185 Views
+• 1.1K Views

-• 6 Min Read
+• 7 Min Read

-You may have come across the term webhook in the past—perhaps when searching for how to automatically email an invoice when a purchase is made on your ecommerce site or send instant text notifications when someone makes a purchase on your e-commerce site.
+You may have come across the term webhook in the past—perhaps when searching for how to automatically email an invoice when a purchase is made on your ecommerce site or send instant text notifications when someone makes a purchase on your ecommerce site.

-Webhooks are one of the ways that web apps communicate with other applications, mainly used when there's a requirement to transfer data in real time.
+Webhooks are one of the ways that apps communicate with other applications, mainly used when there's a requirement to transfer data in real time.
 Webhook was derived from the term hooking, which is a technique that is used to alter the behavior of an operating system by intercepting function calls or other events of interest.

 Let's take a deeper look at what webhooks are, what they can do, and why you need them.